BaiGanio/baiganio.github.io/@wiki/articles/.net/Swagger-Setup-In-.NET-API.md

  /// <param name="Height">The height of the frame.</param>
  /// <param name="Width">The width of the frame.</param>
  /// <returns>The price, in dollars, of the picture frame.</returns>
- /// <remarks> The API returns 'not valid' if the total length of frame material needed (the perimeter of the frame) is less than 20 inches and greater than 1000 inches.</remarks>
+ /// <remarks> The API returns 'not valid' if the total length of frame material...</remarks>
  [HttpGet("{Height}/{Width}")]
  public string GetPrice(string Height, string Width)
  {